robogeekcanada/noetic_robots/README.md

 3. You have some basic knowledge of OpenCV, C++ and Python.
 4. You have a few hours to work on this.
 It's can get tedious.

-The goal is to do the minimum changes to the package as possible.
+The goal is to make the minimum amount of changes to the original package as possible.
 These are not intended to be the official ROS Noetic packages, that's why I kept it as tutorials and will share files only when it's absolutely necessary.
-I personally enjoy the process of troubleshooting and I try to stay discipline when it comes to documenting my steps.
-This is a way for me to give back to Open Source community.
+I personally enjoy the process of troubleshooting these upgrades.
+I try to stay discipline and document my steps as best as possible.
+Finally, this is a small way for me to give back to Open Source community.